 Humber College reviews job postings that appear on CareerConnect by checking for the legitimacy of email addresses and websites provided by employers, we do not always catch clever scammers.
 Therefore, students need to exercise caution and common sense when responding to any job posting and even after you have accepted a job.

-Common Themes in Job Board-Related Fraud Scammers
+Common Themes in Job Board-Related Fraud Scammers are typically trying to

-- a) Convince you to send them money - b) Steal your identity so they can obtain credit in your name.
+- a) convince you to send them money, or - b) steal your identity so they can obtain credit in your name.